apisandipas/apisandipas/README.md

 ... and an experienced front-end-focused full stack developer with a passion for building Good Experiences.
 I’m driven by an insatiable thirst for knowledge, a deep love of problem solving, and a desire to turn out quality work.
 I'm a careful planner who values working smart over working hard and has an unending love for Open Source.

-##### more...

 - 🔭 I’m currently working for a large financial software company as a UI Developer
 - 🌱 I’m currently working on getting WCAG Certified.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on your small business solutions and growth needs.
-- 💬 Ask me about my vim configs.
+- 💬 Ask me about my .dotfiles
-- ⚡ Fun fact: I have a fantastsic falsetto.
+- ‍ Fun fact: I have a fantastsic falsetto.

 ### Tools I 💗